RusticiSoftware/TinCanJS/index.md

 Download the build file(s) and load them on an HTML page.
 Only one of either 'build/tincan.js' or 'build/tincan-min.js' is needed at a time.
 You *can* link to the individual source files but this is not usually necessary outside of development on TinCanJS itself.
 The '-min.js' build file has been minified for performance but makes it slightly harder to debug.

+TinCanJS can be included as a dependency when using <a href="http://bower.io">bower</a>.
+Include 'tincan' as the component name.

 ### Basic Usage

 The following sample shows the most basic usage of TinCanJS.